ibm-cloud-docs/containers/vpc_lbaas.md

     :    Optional: Specify a TCP node port to use for TCP health checks in a UDP load balancer.
 Required for UDP load balancers that have `externalTrafficPolicy` set to `Cluster`.
 See [Configuring TCP health checks for UDP load balancers](#vpc_lb_health_udp) for more considerations before setting a port value.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-protocol`
-    :  Optional.
+    :  **Optional**.
 The protocol type to use for the custom health checks.
 Choose `http`, `https`, or `tcp`.
 This annotation overrides the TCP or HTTP configuration set with the `externalTrafficPolicy` annotation.
 However, if `externalTrafficPolicy` is set to `Local`, the incoming traffic rules still apply.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-port`
-    :  Optional.
+    :  **Optional**.
 The TCP port that is used for the health checks.
 This annotation applies only if `ibm-load-balancer-cloud-provider-vpc-health-check-protocol` is also specified.
     - If the specified TCP port is outside of the Kubernetes node port range (30,000-32,767), the VPC security group applied to the cluster worker nodes must be [modified](/docs/containers?topic=containers-vpc-security-group-manage) to allow inbound traffic on the port.
     - If this annotation is applied to a Kubernetes load balancer service associated with a VPC ALB, the outbound rules of the security group assigned to the VPC ALB must be [modified](/docs/containers?topic=containers-vpc-security-group-manage) to allow outbound traffic to the specified TCP port.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-path`
-    :   Optional.
+    :   **Optional**.
 The health check URL path for HTTP and HTTPs health checks.
 This annotation applies only if `ibm-load-balancer-cloud-provider-vpc-health-check-protocol` is set to `http` or `https`.
     - The URL path must be in the format of an [origin-form request target](https://www.rfc-editor.org/rfc/rfc7230#section-5.3.1){: external}.
     - If this annotation is not specified and the `ibm-load-balancer-cloud-provider-vpc-health-check-protocol` annotation is set to `http` or `https`, the  default value `/` is applied.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-delay`
-    :   Optional.
+    :   **Optional**.
 The number of seconds to wait between health check attempts.
 By default, this value is set to `5`, and has a minimum of `2` and a maximum of `60`.
 This value must be greater than the `ibm-load-balancer-cloud-provider-vpc-health-check-timeout` value, which is set to `2` by default.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-timeout`
-    :   Optional.
+    :   **Optional**.
 The number of seconds to wait for a response to a health check.
 By default, this value is set to `2`, and has a minimum of `1` and a maximum of `59`.
 This value must be less than the `ibm-load-balancer-cloud-provider-vpc-health-check-delay`, which is set to `5` by default.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-retries`
     :   The maximum number of health check retries for the VPC load balancer.
 By default, this value is set to `2`, and has a minimum of `1` and a maximum of `10`.